-In a heavy pan, heat some olive oil.
-Add the fennel and cook down on high heat for about 5 minutes.
-Add the basil and the capers and mix in pan.
+- In saute pan, heat some olive oil.
+Add the fennel and cook down on high heat for about five minutes.
+Add the basil and and caper and mix in the pan

-Add the peas last and cook for another 2 minutes.
+- Add the peas last and cook for another two minutes.
 The fennel should still have a bit of crunch.
 Set the veggies aside and wipe out the pan.

-Cut the second lemon in either wedges or slices, whichever you prefer.
-Melt the butter in pan and add lemons.
+- Cut the second lemon in either wedges or slices, whichever you prefer.
+Melt he butter in the pan and add lemons

-Rinse the scallops and pat dry.
+- Rinse the scallops and pat dry.
 Season liberally with pepper and a teeny bit of sea salt.
-Sear the scallops (about 3 minutes per side).
+Sear the scallops (about three minutes per side).
 Add the wine and let simmer for another minute.